so-sc/Hack4Sahyadri/README.md

 #### 1. Academics
 Solutions that can make student life easier through simplifying academic problems and management in it.
 #### 2. Documentation
-Solutions to cut down the process legth in getting things done through paper works in sahyadri.
+Solutions to cut down the process length in getting things done through paper works in sahyadri.
 #### 3. Event Management
 Solutions to simplify event management in sahyadri.
 Starting from requesting permission for the event to managing user registrations.
 #### 4. Placement